connor-lab/ncov2019-artic-nf/README.md

 `nextflow run connor-lab/ncov2019-artic-nf [-c /path/to/additional_config.nf]  [-profile conda,singularity,docker,slurm] [--minimap] [--barcode] --directory /path/to/reads`

 ##### Installation
 An up-to-date version of Nextflow is required because the pipeline is written in DSL2.
 Following the instructions at https://www.nextflow.io/ to download and install Nextflow should get you a recent-enough version.

 ##### Containers
 This repo contains both [Singularity]("https://sylabs.io/guides/3.0/user-guide/index.html") and Dockerfiles.
-The containers will be available from Docker/Singularityhub shortly.
+You can build the Singularity containers locally by running `scripts/build_singularity_containers.sh` and use them with `-profile singularity` The containers will be available from Docker/Singularityhub shortly.

 ##### Conda
 The repo contains an environment.yml file which automatically builds the correct conda env if `-profile conda` is specifed in the command.
 Although you'll need `conda` installed, this is probably the easiest way to run this pipeline.